Medically reviewed by Drugs.com. Last updated on Mar 2, 2022.

 Using this medicine with any of the following medicines may cause an increased risk of certain side effects, but using both drugs may be the best treatment for you.
 If both medicines are prescribed together, your doctor may change the dose or how often you use one or both of the medicines.

 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 Discuss with your healthcare professional the use of your medicine with food, alcohol, or tobacco.

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-You will be shown the body areas where this shot can be given.
-It is usually given under the skin by injection in the upper arm, upper leg or stomach.
+If you use this medicine at home, you will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.
-Do not give yourself a shot near your elbow, knee, groin, lower or inner buttocks, into your navel (belly button), or into any skin where you have a mole, scar, bruise, tattoos, or burn sites .
+This will help prevent skin problems from the injections.
+Do not inject into skin areas near your elbow, knee, groin, lower or inner buttocks, into your navel (belly button), or into any skin areas where you have a mole, scar, bruise, tattoo, or burn.

-This medicine comes as a powder that must be mixed with a special liquid before using.
+This medicine comes as a powder that must be mixed with sterile water before using.
 Use the sterile water that came with your medicine to prepare it.
 Do not shake the medicine after adding the water.
 Gently tap the vial for 10 seconds and then roll it between your hands to avoid foaming.
 Wait for the powdered medicine to completely dissolve in the water before using it.
 This may take up to 45 minutes.
-Before using the medicine, make sure the solution is clear, colorless, and without bubbles .
+Before using the medicine, make sure the solution is clear, colorless, has no bubbles or particles in it.